 Airport City -World Logistics Hub

-- The realignment of Sunbank Lane.
+- The realignment of Sunbank Lane and other road infrastructure is now in place.

 Construction of the road and environmental mitigation areas will be carried out by Costains and the cargo shed by BAM.
 Updates on the work will be published as we progress on this page.